-Improve the academic experience of you and your coursemates.
+Improve the academic experience of you and your classmates by becoming a StrathRep!

-There are different types of Student Reps including: Class Reps, Faculty Reps, Full Time Student Executive Officers and Part Time Student Executive Officers.
+There are different types of Student Reps including: PGR Department Reps, Faculty Reps, Programme Reps, Full Time Student Executive Officers, and Non-Executive Officers.
 All of our Reps are fully supported with training and can access additional guidance throughout the year.

-The Vice President Education (VPE) is responsible for all class reps across the University.
-This year's VPE is Eyram Ahadzie, and you can contact her either by email at email@example.com
+The Vice President Education (VPE) is responsible for all Programme Reps and Department Reps across the University.
+This year's VPE is Savvina Kritharidou, and you can contact her by email at email@example.com

-If you have any questions about becoming a class rep, you can email firstname.lastname@example.org and we'll get back to you as soon as we can.
+If you have any questions about becoming a Rep, you can email firstname.lastname@example.org and we'll get back to you as soon as we can.